YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 The signature of the `ASCII_Ctrl.Inj` module shall explain itself.
 For every value constructor, an accompanying  injection function shall be defined,  whose name is the same as the constructor name except that the first letter is set to lower case.
-These injection functions are implicitly called in the `ocanren{...}` quotation wherever a value constructor occurs.
+An injection function is implicitly called in the `ocanren{...}` quotation wherever its corresponding  value constructor occurs.
 Hence the `let open ASCII_Ctrl.Inj in` statement that preceeds the body of the `ascii_ctrl` relation.